The Best Grow Light Reflector Hoods in 2022

 These are a great option if you want to go budget with your reflector.

-The iPower Littlesun is a great budget option for an air-cooled tube reflector.
-The benefit of this design is that you can use it in both horizontal and vertical gardens.
+The iPower Littlesun is a great budget option for an air-cooled reflector.
+The benefit of air-cooled reflectors is that you can use it in both horizontal and vertical gardens.
 The reflective capabilities are simply worse than the higher-end reflectors, but this comes in at a price that may make purchasing more than one a good option to make up for it and gain some flexibility on placement along the way.